 Lift lives, Open hearts, Value and Empower community through LOVE

-The Rock of Kingsley is celebrating ten years serving youth, seniors, and the communities of five counties: Benzie, Grand Traverse, Kalkaska, Leelanau, and Wexford.
+The Rock of Kingsley is celebrating over a decade of serving youth, seniors, and the communities of five counties: Benzie, Grand Traverse, Kalkaska, Leelanau, and Wexford.
 Our founders are Diane and Dan Walton of Kingsley who saved an abandoned 7200 square foot EMS building from destruction in order to provide the youth of the Kingsley community a safe place to be and grow.
 Their passion and commitment led the community to support building efforts and the rest is history.

 Additionally, in 2019 we encountered more than 3,000 senior citizens through programs such as Bingo, community lunches, fitness and exercise programing, and other community events.

 Not only has The Rock become a community beacon for activity and programming, but when crisis hit the community, we responded with education, compassion, and action.
 In 2018 when the Kingsley community came to sudden national attention after suffering the loss of three teens to suicide, The Rock immediately responded by providing Mental Health 1st Aid Training Certification and “Hold On To Your Kids” forum for parents, teachers, and the community.
 Listening circles were created and the community began its healing process.
 Today the Rock hosts Grief Support, K-Town Youth Care Programming, counseling services and mentoring.
 One of our greatest strengthens has been our ability to respond to community crisis in innovative ways.
 We also are designated as an emergency crisis shelter, storing cots and other emergency supplies for the community when in need.

 We are staffed by a full-time executive director and program/communications director along with more than 30 volunteers who annually give about 8400 hours of service to the organization, and managed by five Board of Directors.
 Our services and programs continue to expand annually, both in offerings and total number of people served.